“Try not! Do or do not. There is no try.”

 – Master Yoda

-As a sport psychology consultant, Dr. Gunter focuses on the mental aspects of performance and works with athletes and performers to help strengthen this aspect of their game.
+As a Certified Mental Performance Consultant, Dr. Gunter focuses on the mental aspects of performance and works with athletes and performers to help strengthen this aspect of their game.

 The goal is to enhance, improve or restore performance by teaching various mental techniques and skills that can be used alone or in combination with physical skills to address the mental blocks that negatively impact performance.
 I’ve worked with individuals from a number of different sports and at various levels of competition including elite amateur, high school, collegiate, and professional ranks.